prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 Here's a summary of the interaction process:

-1. Fetch the user's GDPR and/or US Privacy (CCPA) consent data from the CMP.
+1. Fetch the user's GDPR consent data from the CMP.
 2. Incorporate this data into the auction objects for adapters to collect.
 3. Proceed with the auction.

-In the the case of a new user, CMPs will generally respond only after there is consent information available (i.e., the user has made their consent choices).
+In the case of a new user, CMPs will generally respond only after there is consent information available (i.e., the user has made their consent choices).
 Making these selections can take some time for the average user, so the module provides timeout settings.

 If the timeout period expires or an error from the CMP is thrown, one of these actions occurs:

 1. The auction is canceled outright.
-(Configurable only for GDPR.)
 2. The auction proceeds without the user's consent information.

 ## Page Integration

-To utilize this module, a CMP compatible with the [IAB 1.1 TCF spec](https://iabeurope.eu/tcf-v1/) needs to be implemented onto the site to interact with the user and obtain their consent choices.
+To utilize this module, a CMP compatible with the [IAB 1.1 TCF spec](https://iabeurope.eu/tcf-v1/) needs to be implemented on the site to interact with the user and obtain their consent choices.

 Though implementation details for the CMP are not covered by Prebid.org, we do recommend to that you place the CMP code before the Prebid.js code in the head of the page in order to ensure the CMP's framework is loaded before the Prebid code executes.